-The Alcibiades I introduces the relationship between Socrates and Alcibiades that Plato evidently thought was very important.
+The Alcibiades I introduces the relationship between Socrates and Alcibiades, which Plato evidently thought was very important.
 Why?
-Because Plato presents Socrates and Alcibiades together in a total of four dialogues.
-Those dialogues chronicle the beginning, the middle, and the end of their time together.
+Plato presents Socrates and Alcibiades together in a total of four dialogues which chronicle the beginning, the middle, and the end of their time together.
 No other person, apart from Socrates himself, of course, appears as frequently in the dialogues.

 Alcibiades was remarkably handsome.
 He was rich.
 His family was one of the most distinguished in Greece.
 In short, Alcibiades seemed to have the world by the tail.

 Who was Alcibiades?
 He was, quite simply, one of the most astonishing figures in all antiquity.
 A born and raised Athenian, he lived from about 450 to 404 BC.
 His father was Cleinias, and he was killed in battle when Alcibiades was quite young.
 Alcibiades went to live with his uncle, who happened to be none other than the greatest democratic statesman in Athens, Pericles.